lukerschwan/Covid-19_Lung_Image_CNN/README.md

 # Covid-19_Lung_Image_CNN
 The dataset used has a large amount of variation in the angles the xrays were taken.
 This project presents a high resolution neural network to predict the presence of Covid-19 in chest xrays.
-The validation acuracy consistantly results in above 70% validation accuracy with some datasets presenting higher than 80%.
+The validation acuracy consistantly results in above 70% validation accuracy with some datasets presenting higher than 81.25% validation accuracy.
 The data used for training and validation can be found below.
 Dataset Trained with ->
 Joseph Paul Cohen and Paul Morrison and Lan Dao